AndreaJasper/what-is-the-asset-pipeline/README.md

 ```

 The motivation is not for a _technical reason_ from within the browser.
 The
-problem which the Asset Pipeline solves is best understood from the _user's_
+problem, which the Asset Pipeline solves, is best understood from the _user's_
 perspective.

 ## The User Experience of Requesting Multiple Assets

-Imagine a user visits our `example.html` page in a browser.
+Imagine a user visits our website that serves `example.html` in a browser.
 Let's imagine a
-cost must be paid for each network connection.
+cost must be paid for each network connection:

-1. Cost to connect to example.html and receive the page
+1. Cost to connect and receive the `example.html` file
 2. Blank screen is shown
 3. Cost to find `<link>` tags that call for other assets
 4. Cost to connect to the web server to grab `header.css`